 We trained a state-of-the-art Convolutional Neural Network (CNN) with cutting edge deep learning technologies loosely based on previous academic research on Temporal Convolutional Networks.
 While variable length inputs suggest that a recurrent model structure such as a Recurrent Neural Network (RNN) or a Long Short-Term Memory (LSTM) Network may be suitable, research shows that a simple convolutional architecture often outperforms recurrent models.
 Our model has learned more generalizable common patterns in command injection exploits while also being specific enough to avoid false positives.
-In our latest tests, we achieved a true positive rate of >99% and a false positive rate of <0.025%.
 In the following sections, we discuss case studies of command injection exploits and how our new machine learning model is able to accurately detect them.

 1. Atlassian Confluence vulnerability (CVE-2022-26134)